stormchaserroleplaying/stormchaserRPG/Equipment/ArmourandShields/ArmourPiece/index.md

 A shield is made from wood and/or metal and is carried in one hand.
 Wielding a shield grants a shield bonus to Strength and Dexterity defence vs melee and ranged attacks.

 > ##### Blocking With A Shield
 > A shield can be pushed beyond its limits, damaging it in the process.
 When you make a Strength defence check to block an attack, you may choose to brace your shield against the threat.
-Your shield takes the damage that the attack would deal to you (see Chapter 8)  and you benefit from advantage on the Strength defence check.
+Your shield takes the damage that the attack would deal to you (see [Breaking an Object](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/InteractingWithObjects/#breaking-an-object))  and you benefit from advantage on the Strength defence check.